janphilippfranken/scai/README.md

 2. navigate to experiments folder `cd experiments/ultimatum_simulation`
 3. run `python main.py`

-For more information or to change settings, see `experiments/ultimatum_simulation/config/config.yaml`.
+For more information (or to change settings) see `experiments/ultimatum_simulation/config/config.yaml`.